ballerina-attic/websocket-integration/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
 However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file in `websocket-integration/guide/`.
+Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.
+A sample configuration file can be found in `websocket-integration/guide/chat_server`.

 ```ballerina
 [b7a.observability]